TeoChiaLiang/SDND_Computer_Vision/Report.md

 5. Download the dataset from waymo's Google Cloud bucket using
      * cd to project folder from from the bash terminal in docker
      * python download_process.py --data_dir data
+6. Follow the instruction in the project starter README.md to run the different part of the project \
+   \
-6. Downgrade pyparsing by using the follow command if there is any issue due to pyparsing
+  *** Downgrade pyparsing by using the follow command if there is any issue due to pyparsing (For dataset analysis)
      * pip install pyparsing==2.4.2
 <br></br>